 “I wanted to go to the police station to report my husband’s physical torture and verbal abuse.
 My brother, who is also compassionate, told me that the moment the police will be informed, they will contact my husband and will mention the charges lay.
 Then my husband will bribe them to be silenced and will increase his physical and verbal abuse”.
 (Zaman, 1999: 40).

 The corruption in the legislative body is very high and the victim of violence has to face much trouble to getting justice in a timely manner.
 In my data, it is evident that, although relevant laws were established, women were nevertheless reluctant to take legal action because of the corrupt legislative practices in Bangladesh.
-As one of my interviewees Tamima mentioned, “I didn’t go to the police because I was afraid that I am not going to get the justice I want and in the process my family will lose their reputation”.
+As one of my interviewees Ms. T mentioned, “I didn’t go to the police because I was afraid that I am not going to get the justice I want and in the process my family will lose their reputation”.
 However, a few have tried to seek justice and failed because of the dysfunctional legislative system, for example - Aman (1999:40) stated, in Bangladesh, numerous women experience assault and viciousness whilst in police care.
 In this chapter, I discuss the different aspects of the legislative body and its impact on women who have faced violence.

 Violence in police custody